sdclibbery/tradr/README.md

-x Bots are opening their OWN sqlite in the /bot dir :-/ x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong
-* Single thing to spawn bots
+x Bots are opening their OWN sqlite in the /bot dir :-/ x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong x Single thing to spawn bots
 * Make sure all bots are setting buy/sell reasons
 * Handle throttling fail more gracefully
 * Optimise/reduce gdax calls required to display account info